-- 1.1 The Texas Commission on State Emergency Communications ("Commission") is charged by law with the responsibility to oversee the provision of 9-1-1 emergency services throughout the state, and North Central Texas Council of Governments ("RPC") is charged with the responsibility to provide these services in its region.
-Providing these services requires a partnership among and cooperative efforts by the Commission, the RPC, and the local governments represented on the RPC's governing body. - 1.2 The Commission and the RPC enter into this Contract for 9-1-1 Service ("Contract") to clarify and better define the rights and duties of each in carrying out their individual and collective responsibilities under the law.
+- 1.1 The Texas Commission on State Emergency Communications ("Commission") is charged by law with the responsibility to oversee the provision of 9-1-1 service throughout the state, and North Central Texas Council of Governments ("RPC") is charged with the responsibility to provide 9-1-1 service in its region.
+Providing 9-1-1 service requires a partnership among and cooperative efforts by the Commission, the RPC, and the local governments represented on the RPC's governing body. - 1.2 Health and Safety Code Section 771.078 requires the Commission and the RPC to contract for the provision of 9-1-1 service.
+Per the statute and Commission Rule 251.12, Contracts for 9-1-1 Service, a contract must provide for: - (a) the reporting of financial information regarding administrative expenses by regional planning commissions in accordance with generally accepted accounting principles; - the reporting of information regarding the current performance, efficiency, and degree of implementation of emergency communications services in each regional planning commission's service area; - (c) the collection of efficiency data on the operation of 9-1-1 answering points; - (d) standards for the use of answering points and the creation of new answering points; - (e) quarterly disbursements of money due under the Contract, except as provided by Subdivision (f); - (f) the Commission to withhold disbursement to a regional planning commission that does not follow a standard imposed by the Contract, a Commission rule, or a statute; and - (g) a means for the Commission to give an advance on a quarterly distribution under the Contract to a regional planning commission that has a financial emergency. - 1.3 The Commission and the RPC enter into this Contract for 9-1-1 Service ("Contract") to clarify and better define the rights and duties of each in carrying out their individual and collective responsibilities under the law.